joeldipops/TableTop/LaundryDay/README.md

 # Note
-Whereever you see a number mentioned below: I pulled them out of my arse, so please experiment and play-test with numbers that make more sense to you.
+Where-ever you see a number mentioned below: I pulled them out of my arse, so please experiment and play-test with numbers that make more sense to you.